april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Added SubAndDivNormalizationDataSet, applies a substraction and a division of the feature vectors.
 - Added stepDataset.
 - Solved bug at glob function.
 - Added binarizer::init() to a binded static_constructor, it is needed to